mkrupal09/EasyAdapter/README.md

 # EasyAdapter (Support only with DataBinding)

-- Removes Boilerplate code to create adapter.
+- Removes Boilerplate code to create adapter and holder.
 - You can filter adapter without coding much.
 - You wil have load more feature with loading at bottom.
 - It has swipe to action functionality.